wareya/BBAE/design.md

 - floats: `f32`, `f64`
 - aggregates

 The alignment requirements of the first 6 types (i.e. excluding aggregates) are implementation-defined.
 Integers have no signedness.
-Floats are IEEE.
+Floats are binary IEEE 754 floats.

 Pointers are either i32 or i64, depending on the target platform.
 In this document, iptr refers to this pointer-sized integer type, but iptr is not an actual type.